 5 steps for keeping your skin’s PH balance neutral in the winter time:

-- Start by cleansing your skin, “I personally recommend a foaming wash that will help clean your skin without stripping or over drying it,” says Martino.
+- Start by cleansing your skin, “I personally recomend a foaming wash that will help clean your skin without stripping or over drying it,” says Martino.

 - Next up involves toning your skin, “this will help to remove any dirt and residue that the cleanser didn’t get,” she says.

 - Exfoliating with salicylic/glycolic wipes should follow.
 “I recomend our Medspa in a Chemical Peel In A Bottle pads,” Martino says, “these pads have just the right amount of exfoliation but will not over dry your skin.
 They also kill any bacteria on your skin’s surface to help get rid of the breakouts.”

 - “Next use a hydration serum and/or an oil free moisturizer,” Martino recomends, “I love our Water Molecule In A Bottle because it helps to lock in moisture to keep your skin supple yet not oily.”

 5. Finally, Martino explains acne sufferers need to spot treat the breakout with any benzoyl peroxide or any salicylic acne treatment.
 “Clinique has a good one,” she says, “if you are really inflamed I would use a drop of hydrocortisone cream topically or injections with your dermatologist, especially if you have some big night out or holiday party!”